 II.
-AGRICULTURE AND FOREST RESOURCES.

-Would the project:

-- a.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? - b.
-Conflict with existing zoning for agricultural use, or a Williamson Act contract? - c.
-Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? - d.
-Result in the loss of forest land or conversion of forest land to non-forest use? - e.
+Wo AGRICULTURE AND FOREST RESOURCES. build the project: Potentially Significant Impact Less-Than- Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact a.
+Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b.
+Conflict with existing zoning for agricultural use, or a Williamson Act contract?
+C. Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? × d.
+Result in the loss of forest land or conversion of forest land to non-forest use? e.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?

 a,b,e.
-According to the Department of Conservation's Farmland Mapping and Monitoring Program (FMMP), the project sites contain lands designated as Prime Farmland, Unique Farmland, Grazing Land, and Other Land.
-The majority of the Pottery World site is designated Unique Farmland, and the majority of the Avoca Orchards site is designated Prime Farmland.
+According to the Department of Conservation's Farmland Mapping and Monitoring Program (FMMP), the project sites contain lands designated as Prime Farmland, Unique Farmland, Grazing Land, and Other Land.2 The majority of the Pottery World site is designated Unique Farmland, and the majority of the Avoca Orchards site is designated Prime Farmland.
 In addition, the Yuba County General Plan designates the project sites as Natural Resources, and both sites are zoned AE-40.
 However, the project sites are within the City of Wheatland SOI.
 As such, the sites are included in the City of Wheatland General Plan, which currently designates the Pottery World site as UR and the Avoca Orchards site as LDR, LMDR, and MDR.